 The process is designed so that members can explore and evaluate oyster fishery practices and management options, and restoration policies in the ABS.
-The CAB's consensus recommendations, in the form of a Plan, will be directed to the ABSI Project Team, natural resource managers and environmental regulators, and other agencies/entities as appropriate.
+The CAB's consensus recommendations, in the form of the Plan, will be delivered to the ABSI Project Team and directed to natural resource managers and environmental regulators, and other agencies/entities as appropriate.

-Overall Scope of Effort of the CAB in Development of the Plan strategies for each goal was then developed with relevant performance measures followed by a prioritization exercise for each set of strategies.
+Overall Scope of Effort of the CAB in Development of the Plan

+The CAB met 26 times over the course of nearly four years (Table 1 shows the chronology of these meetings).
+A consensus process was used to achieve objectives at each meeting (next section will describe in detail the Process).
+The effort first focused on development of management and restoration vision themes, goals, outcomes, objectives and performance measures.
+A set of strategies for each goal was then developed with relevant performance measures followed by a prioritization exercise for each set of strategies.
 The themes, goals, outcomes, objectives and strategies/actions were assembled into a draft management and restoration plan framework.
 Decision support tools were then used to test support for strategies linked to oyster management and fisheries.
 Finally, strategies in the plan framework were subjected to rounds of acceptability ranking exercises ultimately producing an approved draft Management and Restoration Plan.